Every minute

 low fibrinogen

-Fibrinogen loss during a major bleed can have significant adverse effects and may negatively impact patient recovery post‑surgery.
-Here is how acquired fibrinogen deficiency (AFD) may have a drastic impact across several conditions3,5-8:
+Here is how acquired fibrinogen deficiency (AFD) may have a drastic impact across several conditions3,18-20:

-• In cardiac surgery, low fibrinogen levels are linked to an increased risk of perioperative bleeding.7
+• In cardiac surgery, low fibrinogen levels are linked to an increased risk of perioperative bleeding.19

-• Extremely high maternal, fetal, and neonatal mortality rates are linked with low fibrinogen levels.13
+• Extremely high maternal, fetal, and neonatal mortality rates are linked with low fibrinogen levels.25

-• Severely injured patients who had low fibrinogen levels were ~5x more likely to die post-trauma.19
+• Severely injured patients who had low fibrinogen levels were ~5x more likely to die post-trauma.31

-• Hypofibrinogenemia was observed in 1/3 of patients undergoing cardiac surgery.8
+• Hypofibrinogenemia was observed in 1/3 of patients undergoing cardiac surgery.20

-• Fibrinogen levels are highly correlated with bleeding severity during postpartum hemorrhage (PPH).14,15
+• Fibrinogen levels are highly correlated with bleeding severity during postpartum hemorrhage (PPH).26,27

-• Every 1 g/L decrease in trauma admission fibrinogen increases 28-day mortality risk by 78%.2
+• For every 1g/L decrease in fibrinogen at trauma admission, 28-day mortality increases risk by 78%.2

-• Cardiopulmonary bypass-induced coagulopathy may result in AFD, and may increase mortality risk during cardiac surgery.9-12
+• Cardiopulmonary bypass-induced coagulopathy may result in AFD, and may increase mortality risk during cardiac surgery.21-24

-• AFD DURING postpartum hemorrhage (PPH) can result in impaired clot formation, prolonged bleeding, and maternal death.14,16-18
+• AFD during PPH can result in impaired clot formation, prolonged bleeding, and maternal death.26,28-30

 • Fibrinogen levels ≤ 100 mg/dL ARE an independent risk factor for death in trauma patients undergoing massive transfusion.3